pederz/Face-Image-Occlusions/README.md

 # Face-Image-Occlusions
-Code implementation for the termpaper Face Image Occlusions in the course IMT4126 Bioemetrics
+Code implementation for the termpaper Face Image Occlusions in the course IMT4126 Biometrics